 On another wall are several photographs taken during a “wrap” party when the filming of a Jackie Chan movie in Albuquerque was completed in 2008.
 The Fangs got to know Jackie fairly well and broke bread with the acrobatic actor several times during his stay in the Duke City.
 Chan, as it turns out, is quite a cook himself.
 It’s doubtful he’s of the caliber of Budai chef Hsai Fang.
 It’s possible no one in Albuquerque is.
 The day after my inaugural visit, I craved its incomparable flavors so much I had to visit Budai again.
 Barbara told me that would happen, that I wouldn’t rest until I’ve tried everything.
 I’m off to a good start.

 Perhaps because of the many and varied economic, geographic, ethnic and cultural influences, Budai’s menu is inspired–and not just the not-secret one.
 The regular menu showcases a variety of dishes and cooking styles from several provinces in China as well as several dishes native to Taiwan and even some influenced by the Japanese who occupied Taiwan for many years.
-Dishes are categorized into chicken, beef, pork, duck, shrimp, fish, squid, scallop, mussel, tofu and vegetable entrees.
+Dishes are categorized into chicken, beef, pork, duck and lamb, shrimp, fish, squid, scallop, mussel, tofu and vegetable entrees.

 31 August 2010: The Taiwanese beef noodle soup is an elixir for whatever ails you–a warm, nourishing, soul-warming broth flavored sublimely with star anise, Chinese five star powder and other, more subtle seasonings.
 Luxuriating in a bowl the size of a small swimming pool are yellow and green onions, thick wheat noodles, shards of Napa cabbage (a very flavorful but drastically underutilized cabbage) and stewed beef.
 Budai will prepare it to your preferred spice level, taking care to ensure it’s neither too incendiary nor too weak.
 The only beef noodle soup in Albuquerque that’s comparable is the spicy beef stew at Cafe Dalat and May Hong.
 That places it in rarefied company.